Skip to content

 \end{tikzpicture}

-Pass a list of package names to extra_packages.
-Each name becomes a \usepackage{name} line in the standalone preamble.
+Call add_package() for each package you want in the standalone preamble.
+Each package name becomes a \usepackage{name} line in the standalone preamble.
 This is useful when your figure content uses macros from packages like amsmath or xcolor.

 # amsmath lets us use \dfrac inside node content